f1yn/project-helios/readme.md

 ## Why?

-Short: I wanted glasses that were fully modular, and wouldn't be hard to repair or maintain myself.
+**Short:** I wanted glasses that were fully modular, and wouldn't be hard to repair or maintain myself.
 I also wanted glasses that I could fully customize, and parameterize in case I wanted to change any aspects of the design later.

+**Long:**

-Long: One of the staples of my personal appearance are round, dual colored glasses.
+One of the staples of my personal appearance are round, dual colored glasses.
 Late last year, my staple pair of glasses started to wear down and deteriorate at the hinge level.
 After trying to repair them with a heat gun, I realized that this ordeal might be fruitless.

 I thought I was smart, and had a few backup pairs of these frames that I ordered a few months after these first arrived.
 What I didn't anticipate was that, whoever designed and manufactured the original frames had ruined the manufacturing process.
 The tolerances were different, and heating up the frames to insert the lenses caused the frames to snap where the two colors would meet.

 After reflecting on this, I realized I could do this myself.
-Not only could I make my own frames, I could design it in a way where - as long as I could source round lenses - I could manufacture these glasses any way I'd like.
+Not only could I make my own frames, I could design it in a way where - as long as I could source round lenses I could manufacture these glasses any way I'd like.

 ## What sets these apart

 - Fully parametric.
-Every measurement of these glasses can be modified, including tolerances, temple lengths, and even how strong you want the interconnects to be.
+Every measurement of these glasses can be modified, including tolerances, temple lengths, screw sizing, dimension, and even how strong you want the interconnects to be.
 - Design only requires two brass fittings for screws, everything else is friction and mechanically secure
 - Fully modular.
 You can swap out parts of the glasses on a whim.
 - Optimized for printing.
 Using the benefits of fiber-like printing mechanics, these frames are more rugged than any other frame on the marker.